How We Store & Deliver British Food in the Philippine Climate

 British groceries are designed for a much cooler climate.
 In the Philippines, high temperatures and humidity can quickly damage chocolate, biscuits, spreads and even tins if they are not stored correctly.

 At UK Food Store Philippines, we take this seriously.
-Every shipment is checked by hand on arrival, stored in the right place — on shelves or in chillers — and packed carefully before it leaves our facility in Tukuran, Zamboanga Del Sur.
+Every shipment is checked by hand on arrival, stored in the right place — on shelves or in chillers — and packed carefully before it leaves our facility.

 How we store British groceries before dispatch